Bug report #14517

 From time to time there are plugins who really mess up QGIS and interfere with other plugins ...

-#11 Updated by Andreas Neumann almost 4 years ago
+#11 Updated by Andreas Neumann over 4 years ago

 adding this information from Claus Sørensen